ravecalangi/SchoolRegistrySystem/README.md

-School Management System
-The School Management System is a comprehensive solution designed to streamline the daily operations of educational institutions.
-Developed using Object-Oriented Programming (OOP) principles, it efficiently handles tasks such as student registration, teacher assignments, course management, and attendance tracking.
-The system supports three user roles: students, teachers, and administrators, each with access to role-specific functionalities.
+School Management System The School Management System is a comprehensive solution designed to simplify the day-to-day operations of educational institutions.
+Developed using Object-Oriented Programming (OOP) principles, this system efficiently manages tasks such as student registration, teacher assignments, course management, and attendance tracking.
+It offers three distinct user roles—students, teachers, and administrators—each with their own access to specialized functionalities tailored to their needs.

-Key Features and Functionalities
-Main Menu
-The Main Menu serves as the entry point for all users, providing options to log in, register a new account, or exit the application.
-Upon logging in, users are directed to role-specific dashboards that offer relevant features.
+Core Features and Functionalities The Main Menu serves as the entry point for all users, providing options to log in, register a new account, or exit the application.
+Upon logging in, users are directed to role-specific dashboards.

-Student Features
-Students can perform the following actions:

-Enroll in available courses

-Track academic performance and view grades

-Participate in quizzes

-View and pay fees

-Mark attendance

-Access announcements

-Communicate with teachers through messages

-Download educational resources

-Teacher Features
-Teachers have access to tools that support classroom management, including:

-Assigning and updating student grades

-Recording and tracking attendance

-Uploading educational materials

-Posting announcements

-Viewing student records

-Checking salary information

-Responding to student messages

-Administrator Features
-The Administrator Menu provides comprehensive management capabilities, including:

-Adding, updating, or removing courses

-Registering students and managing profiles

-Hiring and assigning teachers to classes

-Viewing lists of enrolled students and their courses

-Monitoring attendance records

-Managing teacher salaries

-Overseeing overall system operations
+For students, the system allows easy enrollment in available courses, tracking academic performance, and participating in quizzes.
+Students can also view and pay fees, mark attendance, and stay informed with announcements.
+Moreover, students can send messages to teachers and download educational resources, ensuring they have all the tools to succeed.

+Teachers have access to features that enable them to assign grades, manage student attendance, and upload educational materials.
+Teachers can also send important announcements to students and view detailed student records.
+Additionally, they can view their salary information and respond to messages from students.

+The Administrator Menu offers the most extensive functionality.
+Administrators can add and manage courses, register students, hire teachers, and assign teachers to classes.
+They can also view comprehensive lists of enrolled students and their respective courses, track attendance records, and manage teacher salaries.
+This role serves as the backbone of the system, overseeing the smooth operation of all other processes.